 - Light yellow eyes.
 Very loose eyelids; ectropion, entropion.
 Distichiasis (double row of eyelashes)

 - Very faulty movement

 - Atypical coat.

-- Dark brown or pale yellow colour.
-Parti-coloured, not uniformly coloured.
+- Dark brown or pale yellow color.
+Parti-coloured, not uniformly colored.
 White chest patch larger than 5 cm.

 - White feet.

 - Lacking pigmentation either on the skin or on the lips and eye rims

 - Deviation of more than 2 cm from the above-mentioned heights at withers.